-Student Volunteering Week 2018 is from 19-25 February.
-This is the 17th year that Student Volunteering Week is taking place.
-In 2017 students and staff from 60 Higher and Further Education Institutions led 298 events.
+Student Volunteering Week 2019 runs from 11th - 17th February.
+This is the 18th year that Student Volunteering Week is taking place.
+In 2018 students and staff from over 60 Higher and Further Education Institutions led over 300 events.
 Getting involved offers a great chance for students to develop their skills while forming key social action partnerships in local communities.

 This is a unique week-long opportunity where the whole of the country will be getting involved.
 SVW gives you a great platform, whether you’re a student, university, college, students’ union, charity or social enterprise this is your chance to get to showcase your innovative projects and events.
 We hope you use this time to promote student volunteering and share your ideas, best practice and challenges with the rest of the sector.